BS Electrical Engineering

 The program weaves 8 academic semesters with 2 semesters & 2 summers on-site cooperative education over a five year period to provide the prospective engineer a rich learning environment and immediate opportunities for professional employment.
 Over 1300 companies come to RIT to recruit our graduates.

 RIT has one of the finest electrical engineering programs around, combining the rigor of theory with the flexibility of engineering practice.
 The first two years of the curriculum are devoted to the mastery of laws of mathematics and principles of science essential to the study of electrical engineering.
 Some technical courses directly involving electrical engineering principles are also offered.
 The third and fourth years build on this foundation by focusing on subjects that form the core of electrical engineering.
 Courses in circuits, electronics, linear systems, electromagnetic fields, physics of semiconductor devices, communication systems, control systems and energy conversion are taught in these two years.
 Courses offered in the fifth and final year allow you to specialize in an area of professional interest.

-As part of RIT's BS in electrical engineering program, you will gain fifteen months of paid, professional experience to enhance the knowledge and skills you acquire in the classroom and laboratory and provide a professional salary to help you meet college expenses.
+As part of RIT's BS in electrical engineering program, you will gain twelve months of paid, professional experience to enhance the knowledge and skills you acquire in the classroom and laboratory and provide a professional salary to help you meet college expenses.
 The exposure and experience you gain in industry will make you keenly aware of the constraints imposed by the industrial environment on the solution of engineering problems.
 You might work on a microchip design team at Intel or develop software algorithms for an e-commerce startup company.
 The choice is up to you.

 Senior design project